Robert Caro: The Power Broker

 Caro spent the academic year of 1965–1966 as a Nieman Fellow at Harvard University.
 During a class on urban planning and land use, the experience of watching Moses returned to him.

 To do so, Caro began work on a biography of Moses, The Power Broker: Robert Moses and the Fall of New York, also a study of Caro's favorite theme: the acquisition and use of power.
 He expected it would take nine months to complete, but instead it took him until 1974.
-The work was based on extensive research and 522 interviews, including seven interviews with Moses himself, several with Michael Madigan (who worked for Moses for 35 years); and numerous interviews with Sidney Shapiro (Moses's general manager for forty years); as well as interviews with men who worked for and knew Moses's mentor, New York Governor Al Smith.
+The work was based on extensive research and a total of 522 interviews, including several with Michael Madigan (who worked for Moses for 35 years); numerous interviews with Sidney Shapiro (Moses's general manager for forty years) and seven interviews with Moses himself.
+Caro also interviewed men who worked for and knew Moses's mentor, New York Governor Al Smith.
 During the 1967–1968 academic year, Caro worked on the book as a Carnegie Fellow at the Columbia University Graduate School of Journalism.

 His wife, Ina, functioned as his research assistant.
 Her master's thesis on the Verrazzano-Narrows Bridge stemmed from this work.
 At one point she sold the family home and took a teaching job so Robert would be financially able to finish the book.

 The Power Broker is widely viewed as a seminal work because it combined painstaking historical research with a smoothly flowing narrative writing style.
-The success of this approach was evident in his chapter on the construction of the Cross-Bronx Expressway, where Caro reported the controversy from all perspectives, including that of neighborhood residents.
+The success of this approach was evident in his chapter on the construction of the Cross Bronx Expressway, where Caro reported the controversy from all perspectives, including that of neighborhood residents.
 The result was a work of powerful literary as well as academic interest.
 Upon its publication, Moses responded to the biography in a 23-page statement repudiating the book.

 The Years of Lyndon Johnson

 Following The Power Broker, Caro turned his attention to President Lyndon B. Johnson.
+Caro's editor Robert Gottlieb initially suggested the Johnson project to Caro in preference to the planned follow-up to the Moses volume, a biography of Fiorello La Guardia.
+The ex-president had recently died and Caro had already decided, before meeting with Gottlieb on the subject, to undertake his biography; he "wanted to write about power".

 Caro retraced Johnson's life by temporarily moving to rural Texas and Washington, D.C., in order to better understand Johnson's upbringing and to interview anyone who had known Johnson.
 The work, entitled The Years of Lyndon Johnson, was originally intended as a trilogy, but is projected to encompass five volumes: